Garbage collection and cache eviction

 You can remove any normalized object from the cache using the evict method:

-cache.evict({ id: 'my-object-id' })
+1cache.evict({ id: 'my-object-id' })

-You can also remove a single field from a cached object by providing the name of the to remove:
+You can also remove a single field from a cached object by providing the name of the field to remove:

-cache.evict({ id: 'my-object-id', fieldName: 'yearOfFounding' });
+1cache.evict({ id: 'my-object-id', fieldName: 'yearOfFounding' });

 Evicting an object often makes other cached objects unreachable.
 Because of this, you should call cache.gc after evicting one or more objects from the cache.